Japan unveils US$120b stimulus package | Malay Mail

 “We have crafted a powerful policy package,” Abe added.

-The package, expected to be endorsed at a cabinet meeting later in the day, totals some 26 trillion yen (RM1 trillion) if spending by the private sector is counted, according to public broadcaster NHK and other local media.

-Under the plan, the government will spend some six trillion yen on public investment after a series of natural disasters — including killer Typhoon Hagibis — caused huge damage to the country's infrastructure, local media said.
+Under the plan, the government will spend some six trillion yen on public investment after a series of natural disasters—including killer Typhoon Hagibis—caused huge damage to infrastructure, local media said.

-Japan's economy has so far expanded this year, partially because of strong demand related to preparations for the Olympics, which will start in July next year.
+Japan’s economy has so far expanded this year, partially because of strong demand related to preparations for the Olympics, which will start in July.
 Some analysts warned the country may suffer a post-Olympic slump.

-The package is also aimed at easing the impact of the consumption tax increase to 10 per cent from eight per cent on October 1 and helping Japanese firms prepare for a global economic slowdown due to the US-China trade dispute.
+The package is also aimed at easing the impact of the increase in consumption tax from eight per cent to 10 per cent, which came into effect on October 1, and helping Japanese firms prepare for a global economic slowdown due to the US-China trade dispute.

+The Tokyo market welcomed the package, with the Nikkei index up 0.71 per cent and the broader Topix climbing 0.48 per cent.

 “In particular, stimulus-related shares such as construction companies benefited from the announcement,” Toshikazu Horiuchi, a broker at IwaiCosmo Securities, told AFP.